New Jersey Roads - CR 506

 These old (1930's) Essex County guide signs aren't actually in the same place.
 The first one is seen EB at Orange Avenue, and the next is at the following traffic light, Valley Road, and is seen by WB traffic.
 Valley Rd. ends in a traffic circle one block to the south of here, and through traffic must go west a block to Orange Avenue, so the placement of this sign doesn't make sense.
 Also, the disparate wording doesn't make sense, since these signs were made at the same time, presumably.

-There's more if you're NB on Orange Ave. at Bloomfield.
+There was more on Orange Ave.
+NB at Bloomfield Ave.
 Verona and the Caldwells are easily reached, as is Bloomfield.
 Jersey City is a bit harder, but if you're good at following CR 506 you'll find yourself on NJ 7.
 The George Washington Bridge is just ludicrous - for crying out loud, NJ 7 takes you to the Holland Tunnel!!
-Maybe, just maybe this sign is supposed to take one to US 46 via Valley Road or Grove Street.
+Maybe, just maybe this sign was supposed to take one to US 46 via Valley Road or Grove Street.

 Once, there was a square, embossed CR 506 shield WB at Prospect and Pompton.
 It's been gone for a couple of years, and I have only seen one embossed county square since.
 That's sad.
 Courtesy Andrew Morgante (NJRoadFan) and via SPUI, this shield was supposedly in Montclair, but that town never used the dark blue or black street sign that is visible in the background (unless it's really green).
 Maybe it's really at Belleville Ave. in Bloomfield?

 Old eastbound signs after leaving Bloomfield Avenue for Belleville Ave.
 (Spur CR 506 continues straight on Bloomfield).
 The Parkway signs are at JFK Drive.